 - Provide Customer References

 Microsoft Gold and Silver Certified partners are known to have high levels of competence and expertise with Microsoft technologies as well as have the best-in-class capabilities for deploying a Microsoft Business Solution.

 Work 365 allows users the advantages that come with being a Microsoft Certified Partner without having to fulfill the requirements or go through the process of becoming one.

-In the course of a previous year, Work 365 Team have developed Microsoft Dynamics 365 CRM related Add-ons which covers Subscription Management and Billing, Data Migration etc.
+In the course of the previous year, the Work 365 Team have developed Microsoft Dynamics 365 CRM-related Add-ons which cover Subscription Management and Billing, Data Migration, etc.

 Work 365’s Microsoft Dynamics 365 CRM Add-ons –